uelichueli/swiyu-admin-ch.github.io/_specifications/interoperability-profile.md

 ##### Credential Error Response

-If the Wallet was sending a signed nonce on their proof, the following value **MUST** be added:
+If the wallet was sending a signed nonce on their proof, the following value **MUST** be added:
 - `c_nonce` **MUST** be defined

 ### Token Endpoint